 - High-Class Glass: Among Professor Baum's students is a woman wearing a monocle.

 - His Name Is...: Hofmeister is attacked just as he's about to tell Lohmann who the bad guy is.
 Unusually, instead of being killed, he's driven mad.

 - As it turns out, Hofmeister managed to scratch the name into a window pane with his diamond ring, but it takes halfway through the movie for the police to decipher it.

 - Lecture As Exposition: Baum's lecture on Mabuse, which gives a condensed run-down of the plot of the first film, and sets up his undue admiration of his patient.

 - The Man Behind the Curtain: Dr. Mabuse.
 On the surface he turns out to be a cut-out silhouette and a loudspeaker when Kent tries to shoot him, but his real identity becomes revealed eventually.
 Foreshadowed in Professor Baum's lecture when he describes Mabuse's role in the first movie as that of the man behind the curtain.

 - Maybe Magic, Maybe Mundane: Whether Baum was simply mad, or whether Mabuse actually did manage to do a Grand Theft Me on him by some mystical means.

 - My Brain Is Big: Baum's visions of the dead Mabuse show him like this with a huge exposed brain.
-(According to Word Of God, this was intended to be Baum seeing Mabuse as he last saw him, while he was dissecting Mabuse's brain on the autopsy table.)
+(According to Word of God, this was intended to be Baum seeing Mabuse as he last saw him, while Mabuse was being dissected on the autopsy table.)